Akkuun/RaytracingEngine/README.md

 - If you get errors about missing `CL/opencl.hpp`, ensure CLHPP is installed and included in your CMake configuration.
 - If you update the submodule, you may need to re-run the CLHPP build/install step.
 - For OpenCL runtime issues, check your GPU drivers and OpenCL ICD loader.
+- We encountered winodow bad behavior with Qt6 and Xubuntu, if the pannel are not well aligned, this is caused by a dependacy error.
+- We encountered some FPS performance with NVIDIA device, just restart the app to clear this problem.

 ## Keybinds